Table of Contents Show

 5.1 Las Olas Boulevard

 Las Olas Boulevard is the hub of activities in Fort Lauderdale and the main entertainment district.
-The colorful strip is lined with dining establishments, hotels, cafes, and boutiques.
+The colorful strip has dining establishments, hotels, cafes, and boutiques.
 It’s perfect for enjoying a stroll, shopping during the day, and partying into the night.

 This sprawling mall is the largest such outlet in America.
 You could shop till you drop and still not run out of options.
 And, of course, a mall wouldn’t be a mall without amazing restaurants and cafes.